klmcwhirter/pi-day-2024-with-py/docs/wasm-downsides.md

 - maximize the perceived performance of the generator by reusing result from the largest num_digits value (30_000) - :white_check_mark:
 - maximize the perceived performance of calculating the histograms by memoizing the results - :white_check_mark:

 Then I just arrange for all the histograms to be calculated in descending order during that dreaded loading phase.
-But it is now ~10 secs instead of >70 secs!
+But with better memoization it takes just ~10 secs instead of >70 secs!

+- #### Wrote tool to generate the dictionary of digits After that success I wrote a tool as part of the [../piadapter/pi_digits.py](../piadapter/pi_digits.py) module that will exercise the generator for 30_000 digits of pi and store the result in a file - [../piadapter/pi_30000.py](../piadapter/pi_30000.py).

+I then use that to seed the cache in the PiAdpater init method. _See [PiAdapter init](../piadapter/__init__.py) ..._

+That reduces start up time to just a couple of seconds.

 ### Downsides - Build / Deployment

 I could not get pyodide to fully coexist with my vite build system.
 I suspect, primarily, because of all of the dependencies pyodide loads dynamically at runtime.
 I did see mentions of different groups of people working on that.
-But the main focus right now is HTML with vanilla JS.
+But the main focus right now is nodejs and then HTML with vanilla JS.
 And I think that is smart. _Get the core working first._ I am sure that guiding principle is part of the reason why I was able to get this working in such short order.

 Also, even though I am targeting the browser execution model, it seems to drag in nodejs modules for various things during the build process. _Huh?_